 Phishing simulations—usually delivered as part of a security awareness training program—are campaigns in which fake “phishing” emails are created based on typical spear-phishing attempts that organizations regularly find themselves facing.
 IT teams can send these simulated emails to their company’s employees to safely train them how to spot an attack.

-They’re a bit like a phishing vaccine: to develop immunity to a virus, you administer a vaccine – a small dose of the virus – to teach the body how to combat it.
+Phishing simulations are a bit like a phishing vaccine: to develop immunity to a virus, you administer a vaccine—a small dose of the virus—to teach the body how to combat it.
 To defend against phishing, you administer phishing simulations to teach your employees how to combat the threat.

 The strongest phishing simulations…

-- Are tailored specifically to your organization’s industry and threat level, or highly customizable to that you can edit the email content, attachments and URLs yourself to replicate real threats that your employees have faced in the past.
+- Are tailored specifically to your organization’s industry and threat level, or are highly customizable so that you can edit the email content, attachments and URLs yourself to replicate real threats that your employees have faced in the past.

 - Increase the sophistication of the attack as employees become better at spotting them.

-- Include a “Report Phishing” inbox plugin button that enables users to report both simulated phishing emails and genuine threats to their IT department.
+- Include a “Report Phishing” inbox plugin button that enables users to report simulated phishing emails to their IT department.
 Some also allow users to report genuine threats in this way.

-- Triage reported emails and automatically analyze them for false positives – Agari’s 2020 Phishing Incident Response Survey found that 67% of reported emails weren’t real threats at all, so you need to be able to efficiently separate these from genuine incidents to avoid overwhelming your security team.
+- Triage reported emails and automatically analyze them for false positives—a recent report found that 67% of reported emails weren’t real threats at all, so you need to be able to efficiently separate these from genuine incidents to avoid overwhelming your security team.